 “The images used on these shopping sites are bright, high definition and is an eyecatcher for you and your wallet.
 I know because I take them myself.”

 Experts agree that one of the best ways to protect yourself when shopping online is to pay with a credit card.
-The credit cards have a significant fraud protection built in, but some payment methods don’t.
+The credit cards have a significant fraud protection built-in, but some payment methods don’t.
 Like wiring money through services such as Western Union or MoneyGram.
 They’re risky because it’s nearly impossible to get your money back.
 PayPal is also the safest way to make purchases online.
-About the PayPal I must say many sellers will send you to put your claim there and they are not going to give your money back, you must fill your address to receive items and put information about the seller, be aware of this; in many cases PayPal fails against the buyer for silly things like the receipt number, the shop information or not having your shopper account on Paypal settle on the right way.
-Be aware.
+About the PayPal, I must say many sellers will send you to put your claim and they are not going to give your money back.
+You must fill your address to receive items and put information about the seller.
+However, be aware of this; in many cases, PayPal fails against the buyer for silly things like the receipt number, the shop information or not having your shopper account on Paypal.
+So, settle on the right way.
+Be aware!